Lawrence Ennali

-Lawrence Ennali (born 7 March 2002) is a German footballer who plays as a winger for Rot-Weiss Essen, on loan from Hannover 96.
+Lawrence Ennali (born 7 March 2002) is a German professional footballer who plays as a winger for Major League Soccer club Houston Dynamo.

 Career

 Ennali made his professional debut for Hannover 96 in the 2.
 Bundesliga on 14 August 2021 against Dynamo Dresden, coming on in the 74th minute as a substitute for Hendrik Weydandt.
 The away match finished as a 2–0 loss for Hannover.

+On 30 June 2023, Ennali joined Polish Ekstraklasa side Górnik Zabrze on a two-year deal with an extension option.

+On 18 July 2024, Ennali joined American Major League Soccer side Houston Dynamo FC on a permanent move.